 Reviewing for Improvement

-In the first quarter of FY2018, the City experienced no water quality testing violations.
-This means the City was in full compliance with all applicable regulations each day of the 1st quarter.
-The City continues to see success in delivering water that exceeded all regulatory standards.
+In the 1st quarter of FY22, the City experienced no water quality testing violations.
+This means the City was in full compliance with all applicable regulations each day of the quarter.
+The City continues to see success in delivering water that exceeds all regulatory standards.
 This success is largely driven by the dedicated licensed operations staff.
 In addition to qualified staff, the City utilized a risk-based asset management strategy designed to ensure the system is operating properly.
 This strategy includes a number of current steps that are in place to help strengthen our processes.
-The steps include a proactive CIP program aimed at making investments into the asset prior to their failure, a robust SCADA system which provides 24/7 real time monitoring and alarms, and a work order system that helps track preventative maintenance schedules for all equipment.
+The steps include a proactive capital improvement plan (CIP) program aimed at making investments into the asset prior to failure, a robust supervisory control and data acquisition (SCADA) system which provides 24/7 real time monitoring and alarms, and a work order system that helps track preventative maintenance schedules for all equipment.
 The continued investment in proactive maintenance is the key to the programs' continued success.

 Drinking Water Compliance